 There is something special and moving about being greeted by the word Shalom!
 It can warm the heart and comfort the spirit.
 But what is it about the word shalom that can evoke such a unique response?

-My experience in understanding the word begins in Israel.
-One of the most moving travel experiences I have ever had was when my wife and I were able to spend time in Israel.
+My experience in understanding the word begins in Israel, as one of the most moving travel experiences I have ever had was when my wife and I were able to spend time there.
 It is truly a land unlike any other, where ancient and modern mesh seamlessly together in a unique tapestry of color and culture, sights and sounds.
 Yet more than that, it is a place where timeless faith fills the air, and the Bible seems to come alive.

 We experienced many beautiful things, but perhaps the most beautiful thing we encountered was being greeted by the word ‘shalom.’
 In a simple way, shalom means ‘peace.’
-But in a deeper way, shalom is a beautiful word with powerful, complex, and ancient meanings, and it can be heard throughout the land of Israel.
+But in a deeper way, shalom is a beautiful word with powerful, complex, and ancient meanings, and it can be heard throughout the land.

 It Means More Than Hello